tmspzz/danger-hlint/README.md

 At the moment one single method is exposed: `hlint.lint`

-If you want the lint results to show in the diff instead of in the comments, you can use then `inline_mode` option.
+If you want the lint results to show in the diff instead of in the comments, you can use the `inline_mode` option.
 Violations that occur out of the diff will show in danger's fail or warn section.
 Here's a minimal example of what to add to your `Dangerfile` (read the inline comments):

 ```ruby